Renee Unterman

 Renee S. Unterman (born January 27, 1954) is an American politician.
 A Republican, she represented the 45th District in the Georgia State Senate from 2003 to 2021.
 Unterman chaired the Georgia State Senate Science and Technology Committee.
 She previously served in the Georgia State House of Representatives from 1999 to 2003.

 Personal life

 Unterman was raised in Gwinnett County, Georgia, and graduated from the University of Georgia.
 She earned a nursing degree from Georgia State University.
-While she grew up Catholic, she converted to Judaism prior to marrying her first husband.
+While she grew up Catholic, she converted to Judaism prior to marrying her third husband.

 Political career

 Unterman served in the Georgia State House of Representatives from 1998 to 2002.
-She has served as a member of the Georgia State Senate from the 45th District since 2003.
+She served as a member of the Georgia State Senate from the 45th District from 2003 to 2021.
 She is a member of the Republican Party.

-On June 6, 2019, Unterman announced her candidacy for U.S. House of Representatives in Georgia's 7th Congressional District.
+On June 6, 2019, Unterman announced her candidacy for U.S. House of Representatives in Georgia's 7th congressional district.